Software-Tools-Spring-26/Group_1_Project/README.md

 ## Introduction
 A real estate developer is considering opportunities for future investment.
 For the purpose of this report the real estate developer is Eagles Real Estate Developers.
 They are a Boston based firm but operate nationally.

 The firm, Eagles Real Estate Developers, has already isolated GDP per capita aggregated by Metropolitan Statistical Area level to be a key indicator of long-run performance.
 Currently the firm lacks a means to forecast GDP per capita but is capable of monitoring employment trends as a guide to future metro level performance.
 The firm wants to know what are the key employment categories (NAICS-2 Digit) that will drive metro level GDP growth and what are the trends by employment category for major MSAs.
-This information will then inform what metro areas the firm will invest into.
+This information will then inform what metro areas the firm should invest in to, as these varibles can be predictors for metro-areas that will have contined growth and therefore need housing.

 In additon to the employment category data, information on the housing sales by region have also been downloaded to also inform on the applicable housing markets that are potential options for the firm to invest in.
+This provides an added layer of information on the health of the relevant hosuing markets.

-The centeral research question for this report is to answer where Eagles Real Estate Developers should invest in.
-The findings of this analysis will inform the company what regions have the greatest employment and GDP growth, and as a result be the metro areas and regions that the firm should be successful in investing in.
+The centeral research question for this report is to answer where Eagles Real Estate Developers should invest in, based on the regional labor markets and economic indicators (GDP and employment).

 ## Data